stickinthewinds/advent-of-code-2020/README.md

-# Getting Started with Create React App
+# Advent of Code 2020

 This project was created as part of [Advent of Code 2020](https://adventofcode.com/2020).